mobily-enterprises/jsonreststores/README.md

 The managersCars store will will respond to `GET /managers/2222/cars/3333` (to fetch car 3333 of manager 2222), `GET /workspace/2222/users` (to get all cars of manager 2222), and so on.

-Remember that in `managersCars` _remote queries will **always** honour the filter on `managerId`, both in queries and single-record operations_.
+Remember that in `managersCars` _remote queries will **always** honour the filter on `managerId`, both in queries (`GET` without an `id` as last parameter) and single-record operations_ (`GET` with a specific `id`).

-# Variable naming conventions
+# Naming conventions for stores

 It's important to be consistent in naming conventions while creating stores.
-In this case, code is cleared than a thousand bullet points:
+In this case, code is clearer than a thousand bullet points:

 ## Naming convertions for simple stores